 This report is covered in two posts on the blog:

-Three Workforce-Based Reasons Why Amazon Should Located HQ2 in the Washington Region
+Three Workforce-Based Reasons Why Amazon Should Locate HQ2 in the Washington Region

 This guest post by Lokesh Dani, Graduate Research Assistant and doctoral candidate at the Schar School of Policy and Government, GMU, examines the Washington Region’s job mix, industry mix and workforce and determines that the Washington region is uniquely well matched to the needs of Amazon’s HQ2.